xcore/sw_avb/doc/config.rst

 A control stack will link into the control thread to provide a bridge to the local control API.
 To aid implementation of this, a the XMOS TCP/IP stack can be used.
-A demonstration control API is provided for the XR-AVB-LC-BRD, for more details see [AttQS10]_.
+A demonstration control API is provided for the XR-AVB-LC-BRD, for more details see the `AtteroTech/XMOS XR-AVB-LC-BRD Quickstart Guide <http://www.atterotech.com/cobranet-oem-products/xmos-avb-module/>`_.

 TCP/IP Stack
 ++++++++++++